dotnet/docs/docs/core/diagnostics/metrics-instrumentation.md

 ### Types of Instruments

-The example above created a <xref:System.Diagnostics.Metrics.Counter`1> instrument but there are several different types available.
+In the example above we've only demonstrated a <xref:System.Diagnostics.Metrics.Counter`1> instrument, but there are more instrument types available.
 Instruments differ in two ways:

 - **Default metric computations** - Tools that collect and analyze the instrument measurements will compute different default metrics depending on the instrument.
 - **Storage of aggregated data** - Most useful metrics need data to be aggregated from many measurements.
 One option is the caller provides individual measurements